 Examples of whole grains include:

 When planning a meal, think first about plant-based foods.
-Visualize your breakfast plate, for example, and aim to cover one-third with a whole grain, one-third with a fruit, and one-third with a protein.
-An example could be eggs with 100 percent whole wheat toast and an orange or 100 percent whole grain cereal with milk and fresh berries.
-A good rule of thumb for your lunch or dinner plate is cover half of it with vegetables, one-quarter with whole grains or beans and one-quarter with lean protein such as poultry or fish.
-An example for a dinner could be a chicken and vegetable stir-fry over brown rice with a side salad.
+Visualize your breakfast plate, for example, and aim to cover one-third with a whole grain, one-third with fruit, and one-third with a protein.
+An example could be eggs with 100 percent whole-wheat toast and an orange or 100 percent whole-grain cereal with milk and fresh berries.
+A good rule of thumb for your lunch or dinner plate is to cover half of it with vegetables, one-quarter with whole grains or beans, and one-quarter with lean protein such as poultry or fish.
+An example, dinner could be a chicken and vegetable stir-fry over brown rice with a side salad.
 Ask yourself these questions: What vegetables or fruits will I include?
 How can I incorporate a whole grain or beans into the meal?
 If you are looking for a recipe, check out aicr.org for some tasty ideas.

 BMI or body mass index is one tool used to measure body fat.
 It measures weight in relation to height.
 To calculate your own BMI, go to aicr.org/bmi.
 There are four ranges of BMI:

 Of course.
 Physical activity is any form of movement that uses muscles.
 Basically you are physically active any time you are not sitting or laying down.
 Each day, we make several choices related to physical activity:

 The more physically active you are the better.
 There are three terms used to describe the intensity of physical activity: light, moderate and vigorous.
 An example of light exercise is weeding the garden.
 Leisurely cycling would fall into the moderate category.
 Running a 10-minute mile would be considered a vigorous level of intensity.